 As you can see the type and weighting of these assessments can vary depending on the subject.
 But in general, they are a combination of your coursework and final VCAA exams.

 How you perform in all of these assessments is graded by VCAA.
-Your total marks awarded from the assessments is used to calculate your Study Score.
+Your total marks awarded from the assessments are used to calculate your Study Score.

 2. How your Study Score is Calculated